kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

   the severity of messages?
 It make it possible to configure a policy as warning only when first enabling it.
 Some policy frameworks support this.

-##### Access to namespace labels

-- Most heavily needed fields not directly available in the resource being validated.
-Note that namespaceSelectors already allow matches to examine namespace levels.

-##### RBAC checks
+#### kube-apiserver authorizer checks

 kube-apiserver authorizer checks (aka Secondary-authz checks) have been proposed as a way of doing things like:

 - Validate that only a user with a specific permission can set an enum to the "HOLD" value.
 - Validate that only a controller responsible for a finalizer can remove it from the finalizers field.

  Concerns: "Is joe authorized to do this"?
 That only works for the objects joe creates, but not objects that get created on joe's behalf by a controller.
  Ditto for updates.
 I heard someone cite PSP as an example for why it's needed, but IMO that was an anti-pattern of PSP, and one that we explicitly decided to omit from PSA

-##### Decision Rules

-- Are overlapping matches combined using an OR or AND?
-Can this be configured?
-- Can a validation rule depend on another validation rule (only evaluate if the other rule is true?)
-- How to make it so that an "not authorized" error prevents all other validation messages from being returned (to prevent exfiltration)?
+#### Access to namespace labels

+- Most heavily needed fields not directly available in the resource being validated.
+Note that namespaceSelectors already allow matches to examine namespace levels.

+#### Transition rules

+- Should we use "self" and "oldSelf"?
+How do transition rules work for delete?

-##### Composition utilities
+#### Composition utilities

-- Ability to define a sub-expression and then use it in validation rules (xref cel-policy-template "terms")
+- Ability to define a sub-expression and then use it in multiple validation rules (xref cel-policy-template "terms")

-### Phase 2

-TBD.
-This enhancement is large enough that we anticipating the alpha implementation will happen over multiple releases.

 ### User Stories